hoangduytran/blender-manual/manual/compositing/realtime_compositor.rst

 GPU Compositor
 **************

 The new GPU accelerated compositor introduced in Blender 3.5 and is currently used for :ref:`viewport compositing <viewport-compositing>`.
-This compositor is currently more limited and not all :ref:`Compositor Nodes <compositor-nodes>` are supported, such nodes are marked with the :guilabel:`CPU Compositor Only` label along with notes about other limitations.
-Moreover, MacOS is not supported due to missing support for modern OpenGL.

 Data
 ====